 Who Can Participate

 School of Public Health students in all degree programs are eligible to participate.
-Students currently engaged in research are encouraged to submit their abstract to present a poster at Research Day.
+Students currently engaged in research projects, integrative learning or applied practice experiences are encouraged to submit their abstract to present a poster at Research Day.

 Why should you participate?

 - help you learn how to design, implement, and present the results of a research study

 - provide an opportunity for you to convey your ideas and gain valuable feedback on your research project

 - hone your skills in writing an abstract and strengthen your presentation skills for local or national meetings

 - give you a chance to practice communicating your research to a diverse group of people across the university, within the public health community, and the general public

 What do you need to do to participate?

 - Develop your research.
 If you have questions about how to begin your research, talk with your faculty advisor.
 Your research does not have to be complete in order to participate – use Research Day to gain valuable feedback.